New Hampshire Seacoast Lighthouses

 and Portsmouth Harbor

-Boat cruises mentioned below offer many types of cruises.
-Most offer specific lighthouse cruises, and some will pass by specific lighthouses as part of charters, narrated wildlife and historic tours, ferrying passengers, whale watching, fishing tours and other types of excursions.
+Boat cruises mentioned below offer many types of cruises, and most offer specific lighthouse cruises.
+Some will pass by specific lighthouses as part of charters, narrated wildlife and historic tours, fishing tours and other types of excursions.

 Isles of Shoals Steamship Co.